antflydb/httpx.zig/docs/examples/interceptors.md

 zig build run-interceptors
 ```

-## Notes
+## What to Verify

-Review the demo steps above and adapt the run command for your environment.
+- Request interceptor injects the custom header.
+- Response interceptor executes for successful responses.